Texas Border Small Business Broadband Fund

 Investing in enterprise in the Texas Border Region

 There is enormous entrepreneurial spirit in the South Texas Border.
 But a lack of digital connectivity is a barrier to business.
 According to a 2019 study, closing the Texas rural digital divide would add an estimated $3.8 billion annually to GDP.
 By investing in the region’s digital development, we can help unlock this multi-billion dollar opportunity, powering local businesses and creating new, well-paying jobs.
-That’s why Connect Humanity and TeamPharr.Net are raising a $10 million Texas Border Small Business Broadband Fund, as part of the work of the Rio Grande Valley Broadband Coalition.
+That’s why Connect Humanity is raising a $10 million Texas Border Small Business Broadband Fund, as part of the work of the Rio Grande Valley Broadband Coalition.

 To help accelerate digital development, the Texas Border Small Business Broadband Fund will address “three legs of the stool” of digitalization: 1) Infrastructure 2) Affordability and 3) Digital skills.